 Toren loves new physical tricks.￼ ￼After a few months of climbing the couch and sliding off if the arm, Toren has taken to climbing up and sliding fully off of the back.
-It is very unnerving for guests!
+It is very unnerving!

 Avery is their co-conspirator.
 Try as I might keep doors and cabinets locked, she is constantly leaving them unlocked.
 Sister is a one-way ticket to splashing in the potty and easy access to all of our office supplies.￼

-Toren is wired very much like Avery and I’m grateful this isn’t my first rodeo raising my husbands genes.
-Watching him brings me back to when Avery was one, and her favorite game was climbing a stool and leaping off of the top.
+Toren is wired very much like Avery and I’m grateful this isn’t my first rodeo raising my husband’s genes.
+Watching him brings me back to when Avery was one, and her favorite game was to climb a stool and leap off of the top.
 Toren is bigger and stronger but he isn’t quite up to her level of risk-taking.
-Sometimes he climbs too high and calls me to come.
+Sometimes he climbs too high, gets scared, and calls for me.
 Avery never did that; she jumped off of everything.

 Eirik is a climber but not much of a jumper.
 At least I have one child who I understand!
 Unfortunately for him, he is a slow little sloth￼ and his siblings have trained me to be quick and vigilant.
 He only gets to climb if I bait him.￼ This morning I left a chair up and pretended not to notice.
 Such joy￼!

 If Erik was my first child, I would have held him a lot.
 As is, his siblings demand quite a bit more of my lap.
-Often, I will be kissing tears and watching Eirik play with a truck across the room.
+Often, I will be kissing tears and making the effort of eye contact with Eirik as he sit playing with a truck across the room.
 Sometimes he brings me a ball, throw it mama?￼

 I rarely pick Eirik up unless he is hurt.
 When I do, he settles contentedly in like he intends to stay a long while.
 He doesn’t ask for much.￼ I hold him as long as I can.￼

-When Baba (Grandpa) comes around he holds Eirik a lot.
+When Baba (Grandpa) comes around he holds Eirik.
 It’s sweet because this baby looks so much like my dad. ￼This Thanksgiving my parents visited and the two of them played you-make-a-sound I-repeat-the-sound, which they made up when Eirik was just a little guy.
 I can’t say who enjoys it more.￼

 Eirik can now turn and open our lever-style interior door knobs. it still surprises me when, from the inside, I hear the knob turn and it’s his little face that pops in rather than Toren’s.